ljleb/sd-mecha/docs/guide/1-typical-use-cases.md

 1. `sd_mecha.model("path/to/model_a.safetensors")`: creates a handle to a safetensors model on disk.
 It will not load the model right away, only a reference to it
 2. `sd_mecha.model("path/to/model_b.safetensors")`: does the same as 1. but with a different model.
 3. `sd_mecha.weighted_sum(a, b, alpha=0.5)`: creates a `weighted_sum` recipe node with `a` and `b` as children.
 It will not merge the models right away
-4. `sd_mecha.merge_and_save(recipe, "path/to/model_out.safetensors")`: merges the recipe graph by streaming one key at a time to disk
+4. `sd_mecha.merge(recipe, output="path/to/model_out.safetensors")`: merges the recipe graph by streaming one key at a time to disk

 The `sd_mecha` module has multiple merge methods builtin (i.e. `sd_mecha.add_difference`, `sd_mecha.train_difference_mask`).
-See the [builtin merge methods reference](todo) for a comprehensive list of builtin merge methods and their associated descriptions.
+See the [builtin merge methods listing](3-merge-methods-listing.md) for a comprehensive list of builtin merge methods and their associated descriptions.

 ## Convert Models